mosip/documentation/docs/android-registration-client-user-guide.md

       * Go to `User Center Mapping` and add the center for the user and activate it.

 > Note: The user should be assigned to the same Zone and Center as the device.

+4. The user should relaunch the ARC and log in using their valid credentials.
+Additionally, the operator has the option to select their preferred display language.

+Upon successful login, the user will be directed to the Home page, which includes the following options:

+- New Registration
+- Operations Tasks (Future scope)
+- Dashboard (Future scope)
+- Settings (Future scope)

+### New Registration

+1. The operator clicks on **New Registration card** to begin.
+2. The operator selects the language to be used for data entry, which will be used to collect the resident's information.
+There will be a default language for data entry.
+3. The operator chooses the language in which the notification will be sent to the resident.
+4. To proceed, the operator needs to click on the **Submit** button.
+5. The operator will be directed to the Consent page, where the resident will must agree to the terms and conditions to continue.
+After accepting consent, the operator will need to fill out the demographic data of the resident, including their name, age, date of birth, and address.
+Once all mandatory fields are completed, the "Continue" button will become active.